ComputationalRegulatoryGenomicsICL/cageflow/README.md

 3. Extend the pipeline with standard CAGEr analysis steps (discuss with Boris and Damir).
 Include plotting motifs around TSSs on both strands to check if a pyrimidine-purine (initiator-like) motif is present.

-4. Check if the `nf-validation` Nextflow plugin or any other nf-core tools could help the user to create the input CSV.

-5. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.
+4. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.

-6. Move the code base into a current nf-core template (so that anyone forking our repo could use nf-core tools to develop their derivative pipeline).
+5. Move the code base into a current nf-core template (so that anyone forking our repo could use nf-core tools to develop their derivative pipeline).

-7. Rename `input_reads.sh` into `make_input_csv.sh` for clarity.
+6. Rename `input_reads.sh` into `make_input_csv.sh` for clarity.

-8. Make a "metromap" schematic of the pipeline.
+7. Make a "metromap" schematic of the pipeline.
 See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).

-9. Cite in `CITATIONS.md` all the tools that we used.
+8. Cite in `CITATIONS.md` all the tools that we used.

 ## Possible future features